HomeLatest NewsStartupsDeepgram raises $130 million in Series C at $1.3 billion valuation

 The funding round was led by AVP, an investment firm focused on high-growth technology companies in Europe and North America.
 Existing investors including Alkeon, In-Q-Tel, Madrona, Tiger, Wing, Y Combinator and funds managed by BlackRock also participated, alongside new investors such as Alumni Ventures and Princeville Capital.

-Strategic corporate investors including Twilio, ServiceNow Ventures, SAP and Citi Ventures joined the round, while academic institutions including the University of Michigan and Columbia University also invested, the company said.
+Strategic investors including Twilio, ServiceNow Ventures, SAP and Citi Ventures joined the round, while academic institutions including the University of Michigan and Columbia University also invested, the company said.

 Advertisement